-Independent schools, as well as those who attend or have attended such hallowed institutions, are thankfully not things that prey excessively on my mind.
+Independent schools are thankfully not things that prey excessively on my mind.
 Having received a state education and living in an area devoid entirely of private education, my daily life was never concerned with them or their influence until I left for university.
 I’d managed, in fact, to stay proudly ignorant for the majority of my first year, but eventually the snippets of their workings became so absurd out of context that I had to give in.

 Texting over the summer, my friend was kindly taking the time to describe to me the role of ‘prep schools’.
 She explained that their curriculum was catered specially to getting pupils into the companion secondary school, funnelling them, essentially, from one to the other in a refined conveyor belt.

 “Sometimes one secondary private school will have multiple prep schools that feed into it,” she said, then the next message following almost immediately, “like how all Eton group schools feed into the England cricket team.”